Deontay Wilder was confident he’d run away with the current boxing retirement record before suffering a first loss.

 Turning his attention to Anthony Joshua or Joseph Parker, Wilder planned on embarking on a run to immortality alongside Floyd Mayweather.

-Some of his phrases could be crass and crude, but Wilder had terrible intentions aimed at anyone who tried to take food out of his kids’ mouths.
+Some of his phrases could be crass and crude.
+But Wilder had bad intentions aimed at anyone who tried to take food out of his kids’ mouths.

 “Once I unify all the titles, then line up the mandatories, I’ll easily get to 50-0,” Wilder said.
-“I’m not a 12-round fighter.
+“I’m not a twelve-round fighter.
 I don’t get overtime.

 “I’m a knockout artist.
-So that being said, I don’t take much damage, but I give all the damage.
+So that being said, I don’t take much damage.
+I give all the damage.